ugoproto/ugo_r_doc/docs/A_Hands-on_Introduction_to_Statistics_with_R,_Notes.md

 ### Multiple comparisons

 -   Tukey HSD tests for post hoc comparisons on each factor in the model.
--   Factors as an option
+-   Factors as an option.
 -   Type I SS.

 <!-- -->